 CFK’s Business Office will post a charge to your student record in the amount of your voucher.
 This charge will be updated before financial aid disbursement to reflect your actual Follett charges.
 If you have questions about term charges, please call the Business Office at 305-809-3186.
 Unused book voucher amounts are refunded to students.

-Please be aware that, in the event a student loses some or all Financial Aid eligibility after a bookstore voucher is issued, the voucher amount will be decreased or reversed.
+Please be aware that, if a student loses some or all Financial Aid eligibility after a bookstore voucher is issued, the voucher amount will be decreased or reversed.
 If the student has purchased books with the voucher, he or she will be billed by CFK for any resulting balance due.

 Cost of Attendance - Net Price Calculator